 Whether you sell to businesses or to individual consumers, everyone is on a deadline.
 You can take into consideration the seasonality of your products, such as a landscaping service in autumn or financial consulting in January.
 This is where you start to pull in specific information based on visitors and leads.

-3. Look into your visitors’ behaviours.
+3. Look into your visitors’ behaviors.

 If your site is integrated with a data analysis tool like Google Analytics, you can see how users interact with your site on a very specific level.
 See what percentage of leads have interacted with your site three times, which makes them prime candidates for conversion.
 Or use an automated email tool to score subscribers’ likelihood of becoming paying customers.